ADA-GWU/guidedresearchproject-tmehtiyev2019/README.md

 - **`reports`**: This directory is for all the detailed reports generated throughout the project.
 Each report is named according to the date it was created, following the format `report_DATE.pdf`.

+- **`reviews`**: This directory contains the reviews of research proposals submitted by peers.
+Each review is named according to the date it was created and the submitter's name, following the format `Review_Date_Submitter_Name.pdf`.

 Please explore the directories for more detailed information.